-In addition to a branch of the popular concept store Midnight Express, the Bebek area is also home to Cashmere in Love, another small local boutique that carries a range of knitwear in modern designs, made out of quality Mongolian cashmere.
+Formerly located in Nişantaşı and Bebek, Midnight Express now focusses on the Bebek branch which carries ready-to-wear clothing, jewelry, decorative items, and furniture.
+The aesthetic here is urban and sophisticated, and the store features the products of many young Turkish and international designers.
+In addition to the popular concept store, the Bebek area is also home to Cashmere in Love, another small local boutique that carries a range of knitwear in modern designs, made out of quality Mongolian cashmere.

 Kağıthane (“house of paper” in Turkish) is a quirky and cool shop located in Karaköy that sells just about anything you can imagine that’s made of paper.
 You can find notebooks, stationery, calendars, bookmarks, coasters, and other decorative objects, as well as bags, jewelry, and accessories, all designed by Turkish artists.

 Zeynep Tosun is a young designer known for her fashion-forward look.
 Having gained a more mainstream audience, she has now opened a store in the upscale Akmerkez shopping mall.